 I have created a professional sounding voicemail message at my primary contact number for potential employers to call.

-I have attended at least one job fair offered through the Career Development office.
+I have attended at least one job fair offered through the Career Education Office.

 I have identified at least two or three job search mechanisms that I check frequently for new opportunities.

-I check the Career Development website regularly for announcements on job opportunities.
+I check Tiger Connections regularly for announcements on job opportunities.

 I have developed an organized system to keep track of my contacts, interviews, follow-ups and other job search related activities.

 I prioritize job application deadlines and respond to all interesting leads immediately.